GaloisInc/saw-script/doc/tutorial/tutorial.md

 Like with `clang`, the `-g` flag instructs `javac` to include debugging information, which can be useful to preserve variable names.

-Using `saw` with Java code requires a command-line option `-j` that locates the Java standard libraries.
+Using `saw` with Java code requires a command-line option `-b` that locates Java.
 Run the code in this section with the command:

-    > saw -j <path to rt.jar or classes.jar from JDK> ffs_compare.saw
+    > saw -b <path to directory where Java lives> ffs_compare.saw

-This path can also be specified in the `SAW_JDK_JAR` environment variable.

-For many versions of Java you can find the standard libraries JAR by grepping the output of `java -v`:

-    > java -v 2>&1 | grep Opened
+Alternatively, if Java is located on your `PATH`, you can omit the `-b` option entirely.

 Both Oracle JDK and OpenJDK versions 6 through 8 work well with SAW.
 From version 9 onward, the core libraries are no longer stored in a